 National level Supranational level

 Legal aspects

 Designation of a responsible authority for MSP in the EEZ and for ICZM in territorial waters.
 Specification of the issues to be regulated in the maritime spatial plan.
 Specification of the legal effect of the plan (i.e. whether the plan is binding to public authorities only, or to private persons also) Basic requirements for the participation process beyond the EU SEA regulations Monitoring requirements for the plan Maximum period before updating and revising the plan.
 A formal ministerial co-ordinating body for pan-Baltic MSP issues A transnational coordinating body, at a technical level, to develop common methods and contents, including an integrated vision for the Baltic Sea as a whole

-· · · · · · on of plans
+Preparation of plans

-Clearly-defined objectives showing: o the planning area o the issues to be resolved, o responsibilities o the regulations needed o the management tools available, including finances o inventory of all available mapping data Information exchange: on planning intentions with possible cross-border effects on cross-border user interests on cross-border environmental requirements of available relevant data on the ecosystem, marine activities and projects agreement on information needs for the preparatory stock-take main topics of relevance in transboundary MSP harmonised data between all Baltic Sea countries (in the long run) a common legend (common symbols and colours) for the most important topics
+Clearly-defined objectives showing: • the planning area • the issues to be resolved, • responsibilities • the regulations needed • the management tools available, including finances • inventory of all available mapping data Information exchange: on planning intentions with possible cross-border effects on cross-border user interests on cross-border environmental requirements of available relevant data on the ecosystem, marine activities and projects agreement on information needs for the preparatory stock-take main topics of relevance in transboundary MSP harmonised data between all Baltic Sea countries (in the long run) a common legend (common symbols and colours) for the most important topics

-Planning and consultations

-Defining basic types of zone in the MSP o General use zone, where no use is given priority, nor restricted, by the rules of the spatial plan. o Priority use zone, where no use is allowed that would significantly constrain the use that is given priority in this zone o Restricted access zone where certain uses are prohibited o Targeted management zone, where the underlying basic zone needs to be complemented by detailed management regulations Transnational co-operation, information and concertation for planned designations of areas/regulations with possible transnational or cross-border effects.
-Joint elaboration of a transnational plan, or parts thereof, for topics where information and concertation is not sufficient (e.g. for cross-border linear infrastructure).

-Implementation of the plan

-Inventory preparation of all available data that is needed to define appropriate monitoring indicators Consultation on permits for private or public sea uses wit potential transnational or cross-border implications